Apply to this Program

 - Typically sophomores with a minimum cumulative GPA of a 3.0 or higher may apply.
-Students must submit an on-line application along with a Course Planning form by 5:00 P.M. the Wednesday before the Thanksgiving break for the year or spring.
+Students must submit an on-line application along with a Course Planning form by 5:00 P.M. the Wednesday after the Thanksgiving break for the year or spring.

 - If you have a CQPA between 2.8–2.99, you may apply for an appeal.
-You must complete an on-line application, submit a Course Planning form, and a brief essay before 5:00 P.M. the Wednesday before the Thanksgiving break for the year or spring.
+You must complete an on-line application, submit a Course Planning form, and a brief essay before 5:00 P.M. the Wednesday after the Thanksgiving break for the year or spring.

 - You must be able to find courses which fit into your Loyola program and allow full-time participation, but students should have course alternates (2-3) in case of registration problems abroad, like time conflicts or a course is canceled.